-Using the Check-In for Building Classroom Community
+Using the Check-in for Building Classroom Community

-Check-ins are something that have been used in domestic and professional settings, well, since forever.
+Check-ins are something that has been used in domestic and professional settings, well, since forever.
 It's not a new idea, but it is an effective one for unification through communication.
 The act of checking in keeps people connected, lets opinions be heard, and helps to solve problems and disputes.
 When it's adopted as a regular practice, it brings people together like nothing else can.

 Educator Alex Shevrin Venet talks about her own experiences with the "rose and thorn" activity in this Edutopia article:

 "In this quick activity, students participate by sharing roses—something positive going on for a student that day—and thorns, which are negative, or at least less than positive.
 Students can choose their level of vulnerability: A rose can simply be 'the weather is nice today.'
 A low-stakes thorn might be 'I feel tired.'
 Yet many students choose to share more personal items: 'My rose is that even though I’m stressed out, I got all my homework done' or 'My thorn is that my dog is sick and I’m really worried about her.'

 Alex is quick to point out that she herself also participates in this with her students by sharing things herself.
 It succeeds in building a classroom community by letting learners know that the teacher also has things to be happy and stressed about.
 In other words, it's a way of saying that "everybody's human here."